Social Sciences 212

 LING 473: Language and Culture

 LING 484/584: North American Indigenous Languages and Linguistics

 LING 570: Graduate Seminar: Second Language Phonology

 LING 570: Graduater Seminar: Advanced Phonology

-Dr. Mizuki Miyashita is an Associate Professor of Linguistics at the University of Montana.
+Dr. Mizuki Miyashita is a Professor of Linguistics at the University of Montana.
 She earned a Ph.D. in Linguistics at the University of Arizona (2002).
 Her specialization is sound pattern analysis in Native American languages.
 Her dissertation concentrates on syllable analysis of Tohono O’odham (formerly known as Papago, an endangered indigenous language spoken in Southwestern Arizona and Northern Mexico).
 She has presented and published several articles in phonology and Native American languages.
 Her current research interest is Blackfoot phonology.
 Her research in Blackfoot aims to contribute both to linguistics research and language revitalization.